Spolasurf/climvis-group3/README.md

 ## Command line interface

 ``setup.py`` defines an "entry point" for a script to be used as a command line program.
-Currently, the only command installed is ``cruvis``.
+Currently, there are two commands installed:
+The ``cruvis`` command line provides climate visualisation for specified locations, whilest ``snowheight`` calculates the probability for snow at a given location or track.

 After installation, just type:

     $ cruvis --help

+or

+    $ snowheight --help

 To see what it can do for you.